Abdelali-IT-Engineer/Abdelali-IT-Engineer/README.md

 👋 Welcome to My GitHub Profile!
 # About Me
-I'm Abdelalli SAAID, a passionate software developer with a focus on creating practical solutions that improve daily life.
+I'm Abdelalli SAAID, a passionate software developer with a focus on creating practical solutions that improve daily life.<br>
-My journey in programming started during my first year of studies at ENSEM (École Nationale d'Électricité et de Mécanique), and since then, I've been exploring various technologies and building meaningful projects.
+My journey in programming started during my first year of studies at ENSEM (École Nationale d'Électricité et de Mécanique), <br>
+and since then, I've been exploring various technologies and building meaningful projects.

 ## What You'll Find Here